 He had taken a wedding picture of a Spanish woman and a prisoner with the child who was born while the newlyweds were separated.
 He remembers that the bordello was closed for the night so that the family might spend the night together.
 In the morning the wife and child left Auschwitz.
 Few weeks later the husband was hanged having been caught when he tried to escape.

-Brasse and his commando, that survived on food Brasse got from the guards in exchange for copies of their portraits, saved the archive of photograph to document what was happening in Auschwitz Birkenau.
+Brasse and his commando, they survived on food Brasse got from the guards in exchange for copies of their portraits, saved the archive of photograph to document what was happening in Auschwitz Birkenau.
 After the war Brasse could not return to photography.
-Any time he was working on a portrait, the faces of the dead returned to him.
+Any time he was working on a portrait, the faces of the dead returned to haunt him.